Sexual orientation discrimination

 You have the right not to be disadvantaged by a policy at work because of your sexual orientation.
 For example, if your company arranges a conference in a country where homosexuality is illegal and there is no good reason for it to be held there, this could be classed as indirect discrimination.

-Indirect discrimination is unlawful whether or not it's done on purpose.
+Indirect discrimination is unlawful whether it's done on purpose or not.
 It is only allowed if it's necessary for the running of the business.

 Harassment and victimisation

 The law protects you from harassment or victimisation because of your sexuality or perceived sexuality.
 This applies if you're intentionally or unintentionally bullied, or if there is a general culture of disrespect.
 This could include an environment in which homophobic jokes are made.

 The harassment can take place at work or in a work-related setting, like a social event away from the workplace.
 You're also protected against harassment through being associated with another person.
 If you have a lesbian friend, for example, you don't have to put up with jokes from other employees at her expense.

 You also have the right not to be victimised.
 This means that you must not be treated less favourably because you've complained, or been involved in a complaint, about sexual orientation discrimination.

 Sexual orientation and religion in the workplace

 You may work with a colleague who has strong views on sexual orientation because of their religion.
 However, this doesn't mean they can bully or harass you.
 In the workplace, everyone has the right to be treated with respect, no matter what their sexual orientation.

 Some employers ask for details of the sexual orientation of employees - either for monitoring purposes or as part of an equal opportunities questionnaire.
 You don't have to give this information.

 If you think you've been discriminated against, victimised or harassed at work because of your sexual orientation, talk to your employer or personnel officer.
 If you belong to a trade union, you can contact your union representative.